Milken Institute

-The Milken Institute is an independent economic think tank based in Santa Monica, California with offices in Washington, DC, New York, Miami, London, Abu Dhabi, and Singapore.
-It publishes research and hosts conferences that apply market-based principles and financial innovations to social issues in the US and internationally.
-The institute is a 501(c)(3) nonprofit organization and presents itself as nonpartisan and non-ideological.
+The Milken Institute is an American independent, nonpartisan economic think tank based in Santa Monica, California, with offices in Washington, D.C., New York, Miami, London, Abu Dhabi, and Singapore.
+It publishes research and hosts conferences that apply market-based principles and financial innovations to social issues in the United States and internationally.
+The institute is a 501(c)(3) nonprofit organization and presents itself as non-ideological.

 History

-The institute was founded in 1991 by Michael Milken, a former Drexel Burnham Lambert banker who gained notoriety for significant financial success as a pioneer of "junk bonds" as well as his subsequent felony conviction and prison sentence for U.S. securities law violations.
+The institute was founded in 1991 by Michael Milken, a former Drexel Burnham Lambert banker who achieved financial success as a pioneer of "junk bonds," but attracted notoriety due to his subsequent felony conviction and prison sentence for U.S. securities law violations.
+Milken formalized his philanthropic giving by founding the institute, with a mission to “increase global prosperity by advancing collaborative solutions that widen access to capital, create jobs, and improve health."

-Research
+Research and events

-The institute has published studies relating to human capital, access to capital, financial structures and innovations, regional economics, healthcare economics and medical research.
-It hosts a series of conferences including two annual conferences, a variety of financial innovation labs and a series of forums and private events.
+The institute has published studies relating to human capital, access to capital, financial structures and innovations, regional economics, healthcare economics, and medical research.
+It hosts a series of conferences, including two annual conferences, financial innovation labs, forums, and private events.
 The Milken Institute Global Conference, first held in 1998, is an annual forum focused on economic and social issues.
-Speakers include figures from business, finance, government, education and sports.
-The institute also hosts an annual State of the State Conference, which examines major issues facing the state of California.
+Speakers include figures from business, finance, government, education, and sports.
+The institute also hosts an annual State of the State Conference, which examines major issues facing the state of California with Milken joining elected officials in the state as a host speaker.

-The institute operates a series of centers focused on particular economic and health related topics.
-The centers are the: Asia Center, Center for Advancing the American Dream, Center for Regional Economics, FasterCures, Center for Financial Markets, Center for the Future of Aging, Center for Public Health, and Center for Strategic Philanthropy.